Skip to Content

 You were invited to make written submissions by 14 February 2024.

-The inquiry report is expected to be handed to the Australian Government by 30 June 2024.
+The inquiry report was handed to the Australian Government on 28 June 2024.

 The release of the final report by the Government is the final step in the process.
 Under the Productivity Commission Act 1998, the Government is required to table the report in each House of the Parliament within 25 sitting days of receipt.